XBraid/xbraid/docs/Examples.md

 In this example, we assume familiarity with @ref exampleone and describe the major ways in which this example differs.
-This example is a full space-time parallel example, as opposed to @ref exampleone, which implements only a scalar ode for one degree-of-freedom in space.
+This example is a full space-time parallel example, as opposed to @ref exampleone, which implements only a scalar ODE for one degree-of-freedom in space.
 We solve the heat equation in 2D,

 \f[ \delta/\delta_t \; u(x,y,t) = \Delta\, u(x,y,t) + g(x,y,t). \f]